testflows/TestFlows-Texts/README.md

     You can double your curly braces to escape them when substitution expression is not needed using `{{` or `}}`.

-    By the way, your document can't contain any triple double quotes `"""`.
+    By the way, your document can't contain any triple double quotes.
 If you need them then you have to add them inside the `python:testflows` code block using `text()` function.
 For example,

     ```python:testflows